TheBrones/certbot-runner/README.md

 # Certbot-Runner
-Work in progress and not working yet!
+Work in progress!

-Certbot in a docker container that runs a http server to use as a proxy backend.
+Certbot in a docker container that runs a http server to use as a reverse-proxy backend.
-This container needs to catch the challange from Let's Encrypt so a rule on the proxy is required.
+This container needs to catch the challange from Let's Encrypt so a rule on the reverse-proxy is required.
+This container is useful on bigger clusters with multiple proxy-servers.

 # Components:
   - Certbot standalone.
-  - Scheduled (cron) jobs to run everything.
+  - Scheduled (cron) job to run certbot monthly.
-  - Msmtp for sending E-mail alerts when job fails (also logged).
+  - Msmtp for sending E-mail alerts when job fails.
-  - Actions, configurable actions to execute after succesful run to for example reload the configuration of the proxyserver(s). (not implemented)
+  - Configurable actions to execute after succesful run to for example rsync the config and reload the configuration of the proxyserver(s).

 # Setup:
 This will need a file mounted with the certs to maintain "domains.conf".